hwwang55/KGCN/README.md

     - `user_artists.dat`: raw rating file of Last.FM;
   - `restaurant/`
     - `Dianping-Food.tar.gz`: containing the final rating file and the final KG file;
-- `src/`: implementations of KGCN.
+- `src/`: implementations of KGCN and KGCN-LS.